VoidBGS/videa-video-sharing/README.md

 ## Testing Environment
 During this project I created my own testing enviornment as I needed a way to run everything in development mode, while using an in-memory database.
 I created a new file called *docker-compose.testing.yml*, where I included the services, I needed for my testing needs.
 I also created an *nginx.test.conf* file, where I pointed to my testing services.
 I used the docker-compose.testing.yml file to run the services in development mode, so that they automatically use the in-memory database I programmed to start only when the service is started in development mode.
 I also created two modes for my React App, development, and production, I use different API URLs for the different modes.
 All of this put together created a reliable testing environment that gave me a lot more confidence in the reliability of my software solution.

+## Database
+I used PostgreSQL for my database of choice.
+Postgre is an open-source *object* relational database.
+Postgre offers me more features than a traditional MySQL database, and it is compliant with all the use cases I have for this project.
+I included this database by using an Docker image and hosting it as a service, using docker-compose.

 ## Security
 I am working on this right now.